goldman-gp-ebi/SWAMPy/README.md

 ```
 git clone https://github.com/goldman-gp-ebi/sars-cov-2-metagenomic-simulator.git

+cd sars-cov-2-metagenomic-simulator
 ```
 2. Install dependencies `pandas` and `biopython`.
 You need to ensure `bowtie2` and `art_illumina` are available from your command line (i.e. both of the binaries of these tools are available from your `$PATH` environment variable).
-The program also requires Python version >=3.6.
+The program also requires Python version 3.9.7.

-The simplest way to do this on a Debian-based system, with python and pip already installed, is below:
+A way to do this on a Debian-based system, with Python 3.9.7 and pip already installed, is below:

 ```
 pip install pandas, biopython
 sudo apt-get install art_illumina, bowtie2
 ```

-Or you can also use conda as follows to create a new environment with the dependencies:
+Or you can also use conda as follows to create a new environment with the dependencies and correct versions:

 ```
-conda create -c bioconda -c anaconda -n SWAMPy biopython art bowtie2 pandas
+conda env create -f SWAMPy-env.yaml
 conda activate SWAMPy
 ```